RF-Gru/coffee_orders_simple_excel_db/README.md

   - Currency formatting for Unit Price and Sales
   - Decimal formatting for Size (with `"kg"` unit)
 - **Data Cleaning**:
-  - Removed duplicates
+  - Checked for duplicates
-  - Converted data range into a structured Excel Table
+  - Converted range into an Excel Table
 - **Data Analysis**:
   - Built Pivot Tables and Pivot Charts
   - Added slicers and a timeline for user-friendly interactivity